 We try to view the meteor showers when they are visible.
 If you never have spread out a blanket, laid flat on you back and looked up at the flashes as they come at the Earth, you are missing out.
 Totally awesome, and free! – Karen

-Thank you to all of the readers who took the time to leave a comment.
+Thank you to all of you who took the time to leave a comment.

 5. Hit the reset button

-I absolutely love watching tennis.
-One of the things I admire most about the top ranked players is their ability to forget about the very last point.
+I love watching tennis.
+One of the things I admire most about the top-ranked players is their ability to forget about the very last point.

-You notice that the lower ranked players tend to beat themselves up when they miss a shot they think they should of made, or lose a point which they think they should of won.
-They struggle to recover and bounce back for the next point.
+You notice that the lower ranked players tend to beat themselves up when they miss a shot they should have made or lose a point which they should have won.
+They struggle to recover and bounce back to the next point.